CHRONIC PAIN CHAMPIONS

 • Products labeled natural aren’t necessarily safer.

 Editor’s note: This article was written based on my experience and what I have researched about the topic.
 Everyone is different.
-The decision to use supplements should be a decision between the doctor and the patient.
+The decision to use supplements should be a decision between you and your doctor.

 As part of the multi-day Mayo Clinic fibromyalgia program I attended in 2016, I met with a pharmacist to review the long list of prescription medicines, over-the-counter medicines, and supplements I was taking at the time.
 My medicine cabinet looked like a GNC store.

-I was instructed to bring the actual bottles with me to the appointment, so I packed the bottles into a gym bag (yes, I was taking a lot of medicines and supplements) and went to see her.
+I was instructed to bring the actual bottles to the appointment, so I packed them into a gym bag (yes, I was taking a lot of medicines and supplements) and went to see her.

 I was surprised as she read each bottle, making comments and recommendations about each pill – including product quality, labeling issues, ingredient safety, and dosing.

-When the appointment ended, my medicine and supplement list was much shorter with her recommending stopping most of the supplements and my gym bag much lighter – throwing away the pills was going to stop taking.
-I kept only one supplement - Vitamin D.
+When the appointment ended, my medicine and supplement list was much shorter, with her recommending stopping most of the supplements, and my gym bag was much lighter – throwing away the pills was going to stop taking.
+I kept only one supplement - Vitamin D, which I no longer use.

 Bottom line

 You assume all risk when using supplements.
-While some may be valuable, many aren’t and some may even be harmful.
+While some may be helpful, many aren’t and some may even be harmful.
+And they can become a unhelpful pain behavior - reminding you of the pain.

 Learn more